 - Include a general timeline of the applicant's schedule during the grant period.

-- For Apprenticeship and Fellowship applications: please describe the applicant's proposed project(s), their specific artistic responsibilities, and the artist(s) with which they will be working during the grant period (September 2018 - August 2019).
-Be as specific as possible as to how the relationship between the nominating organization and the nominee contributes to his/her artistic growth.
+- For Apprenticeship and Fellowship applications: please describe the applicant's proposed project(s), their specific artistic responsibilities, and the artist(s) with which they will be working during the grant period (September 2019 - August 2020).
+Be as specific as possible as to how the relationship between the nominating organization and the nominee contributes to their artistic growth.

 - Biography of nominator: Not to exceed one page; minimum font 12pt; 1" margins.

 - Tuition Verification (Scholarships only): Please provide verification of tuition from the bursar's office for the 2019-2020 school year, exclusive of room and board, living expenses, etc.